0xdestroyr/governance/README.md

 The Beigepaper outlines the governance processes for the Rook DAO

 ## KIPs
-Keeper Improvement Proposals are all historic proposals that have gone to vote
+Keeper Improvement Proposals are all proposals that been put up for vote by the DAO